46009361/pdf-cbz/README.md

 Offline PDF to CBZ (Comic Book Zip) converter, completely web based.

 > [!NOTE]
 > Make sure your cache is enabled.
 After you last load the page, you need to have converted at least one file online before going offline.
-This means loading → going offline → converting doesn't work.
+This means loading → going offline → converting doesn't work; it has to be **loading → converting → JS files caching → going offline → converting again**.
 I don't know why.

 Say you've always had this problem where you download a book and it is a long line of pages to scroll through.
 You may be able to split it up into two-page view in your normal PDF viewer, or you may not.
 Now, you can upload the book here and it works fine in your comic reader (e.g. Calibre)!